-Note: When the appliance is first plugged in or when the power supply to the appliance has been interrupted, the display will flash 12:00; in this case, skip to Step 4 of the instructions below.
+When the appliance is first plugged in or when the power supply to the appliance has been interrupted, the display will flash 12:00.
+It is recommended to always set the clock for the correct time of day before using the appliance.